deviharshd/webcam-avatar/README.md

 # Webcam Avatar Lab

-This project is a clean, self-contained **webcam avatar** demo.
+This repository contains a small, focused **webcam avatar** application.

-It uses **MediaPipe Pose** (a pre-trained deep neural network) to detect your body landmarks from a single webcam, and renders a simple 2D humanoid stick-figure that mirrors your movements in real time.
-There is no physics engine involved, so the avatar does not fall over or behave unpredictably.
+It uses **MediaPipe Pose** to track body landmarks from a single webcam and renders a 2D humanoid figure that mirrors your movements in real time.

-The goal is to give you a visually clear, smooth, and reliable mirroring experience that you can show on your GitHub as an AI + computer-vision project.
+The project is designed as a concise, portfolio-ready example of using computer vision models in a real-time application (OpenCV + MediaPipe Pose).

 ## Features